Adriaen van der Donck: Early political activism

 Kieft remained out of favor with the colonists in New Amsterdam.
-Adriaen van der Donck stepped into this environment of political unrest and used his rhetorical legal skills to give voice to the disaffected colonists.
+Van der Donck stepped into this environment of political unrest and used his rhetorical legal skills to give voice to the disaffected colonists.
 Upon his arrival, the tone of the colonists' petitions suddenly changed.
 While ostensibly putting himself at Kieft's disposal as a lawyer and a translator, he was working with disgruntled members of the community to get Kieft recalled and convince the company of the need for a Dutch-style representative government in New Amsterdam.

 The Dutch West India Company did decide to remove Kieft from his post in 1645, citing the terrible damage caused to trade by his war against the Indians.
-But rather than yield to the colonists' requests for the establishment of local government, the company decided that a stronger Director-General would succeed in squelching political dissent.
-They chose Peter Stuyvesant.
+But rather than yield to the colonists' requests for the establishment of local government, the company decided that a stronger representative would succeed in squelching political dissent.
+They chose Peter Stuyvesant as Director-General.
 Despite this change, van der Donck continued his flurry of documents against Kieft, apparently using his example now solely to make a case for the creation of a local government.

-Board of Nine
+Nine Men

 The new director-general tried to take a firm hand with the colonists — it was noted that anyone who opposed Stuyvesant "hath as much as the sun and moon against him" — but eventually he had to agree to the creation of a permanent advisory board.
 Following a Dutch tradition, eighteen people would be elected, from whom Stuyvesant would choose nine to serve.
-Van der Donck was among the nine selected in December 1648, and quickly became a leading figure.
+Van der Donck was among the Nine Men selected in December 1648, and quickly became a leading figure.

 Van der Donck began keeping a journal of the colonists' many grievances against the West India Company, Kieft, and Stuyvesant, planning to synthesize their complaints into a single document to be presented to the Dutch States General.
-When Stuyvesant got wind of this, he ordered van der Donck put under house arrest, seized his papers, and arranged his removal from the Board of Nine.
+When Stuyvesant got wind of this, he ordered van der Donck put under house arrest, seized his papers, and arranged his removal from the Nine Men.

 Despite this, on July 26, 1649, eleven current and former members of the Nine Men signed the Petition of the Commonality of New Netherland, which requested that the States General take action to encourage economic freedom and force local government like that in the Netherlands.
 Van der Donck was one of three men selected to travel to the Netherlands to present this request, along with a description of the colony written primarily by van der Donck entitled Remonstrance of New Netherland.
 The latter makes the case that the colony is unusually valuable and in danger of being lost due to mismanagement under the Dutch West India Company.